 The quantitative determination of bacterial populations can be done in various ways.
 Here, let’s look at the meaning of inoculation and the various inoculation techniques like the pour plate method in detail.

 Table of Contents

 - Streak Plate Method

 - Agar stab technique

 What is Inoculation? – Inoculation Definition

-The phenomena of producing immunity and vaccination technique consisting of introducing infectious agents into an absorptive surface of skin, in contrast to introducing the substance in tissues through injecting is inoculation.
+The phenomenon of producing immunity and vaccination technique consisting of introducing infectious agents into an absorptive surface of skin, in contrast to introducing the substance in tissues through injecting, is inoculation.
 Broadly, it is to introduce antigenic substances into tissues.

 In simple terms, inoculation in microbiology is the process of introducing microbes into a culture media so that it reproduces there.
 Commonly, it is used in the introduction of vaccines, serum or any antigenic substance in the body so as to boost immunity against a particular disease.

 This process of Inoculation is carried out in different media such as – plate culture, slant culture, agar plates, stab culture, sweep plate method and so on.

 Various Inoculation Methods Used in Bacteriology